Scott Farquhar Sells 7,665 Shares of Atlassian Corporation PLC (NASDAQ:TEAM) Stock

-Atlassian Corporation PLC (NASDAQ:TEAM – Get Free Report) Director Scott Farquhar sold 7,665 shares of Atlassian stock in a transaction on Wednesday, July 9th.
-The shares were sold at an average price of $219.98, for a total value of $1,686,146.70.
-Following the transaction, the director owned 444,570 shares of the company’s stock, valued at $97,796,508.60.
-The trade was a 1.69% decrease in their position.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Atlassian Corporation PLC (NASDAQ:TEAM – Get Free Report) Director Scott Farquhar sold 7,665 shares of the company’s stock in a transaction on Monday, July 14th.
+The shares were sold at an average price of $192.06, for a total value of $1,472,139.90.
+Following the completion of the transaction, the director owned 421,575 shares of the company’s stock, valued at $80,967,694.50.
+The trade was a 1.79% decrease in their ownership of the stock.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.

 Scott Farquhar also recently made the following trade(s):